Feb Mailbag - Arsenal's Next Manager, Bertrand Traore, Perry Kitchen and More.

 Mailbag time.
-This is when readers ask me burning questions and I attempt to answer them without being too sarcastic, mean, or using the word [REDACTED] everywhere.
-We’ll see if I succeed this month.
+This is when readers ask me burning questions and I attempt to answer them without being too sarcastic, mean, or using the word everywhere.
+We'll see if I succeed this month.

 The short answer is to write and apply the shit out of the stuff you are working on.
 98% of the people that will read your work DO NOT CARE ABOUT YOUR METHODOLOGY.
 This is not grad school, so don't spend your audience's entire attention span explaining all the little things you did as part of your study.
 Slap them in the face with your results.
 Explain why these results are interesting/relevant/just plain wrong, and then way down at the bottom in the Appendix, that is where you include all the gritty details for the methodology wonks.

 On the other hand, feel free to completely discount my advice in this area.
 I have only had the one permanent job with clubs, and the rest of my paid work has been consulting, so I'm not exactly an expert in the How Do I Get Employed By Football Clubs genre.

 I thought Conte would be a really interesting change of pace/palate cleanser, but obviously he ended up across London.

 I think the most obvious candidate out there is Tuchel.
 He's switched on toward analytics and knows that he doesn't know it all, which means StatDNA's work should get incorporated reasonably well.
 Tuchel also brings a combination of attacking style that isn't a total break from Wenger's legacy plus he brings a pressing expertise that Arsenal desperately need at this point.
 The question is how much do they have to re-tool the squad to play his style?